The Ultimate Beginner’s Guide to Scrum

 Sprint Retrospective

-Sprint Retrospective refers to the final meeting in the Sprint where the Scrum team get together to discuss what went well or wrong with regard to people, processes, relationships and tools, and how to improve themselves to perform better during the next Sprint.
+Sprint Retrospective refers to the final meeting in the Sprint where the Scrum team gets together to discuss what went well or wrong with regard to people, processes, relationships, and tools, and how to improve themselves to perform better during the next Sprint.

-By now you know what Scrum is, its purpose and what it consists of.
-So, let’s look at the Scrum process – or how to actually implement Scrum.
+By now you know what Scrum is, its purpose, and what it consists of.
+So, let’s look at the Scrum process – or how to actually implement Scrum to manage your projects.

 Here Creately will help you as a visual collaboration platform to work online with your team.
 Let’s explore ways you can use Creately to accelerate and simplify the Scrum process.

-Larger organizations may have several Scrum teams, and with the help of an organizational chart, they can effectively manage the task of putting a competent cross-functional team together.
-An org chart can help you understand how the necessary skills and knowledge are spread across the team at a glance.
+Larger organizations may have several Scrum teams, and with the help of an organizational chart maker, they can effectively manage the task of putting a competent cross-functional team together.
+An org chart software can help you understand how the necessary skills and knowledge are spread across the team at a glance.

 Scrum Team Org Chart Template (Click on the template to edit it online)